hzeller/rpi-rgb-led-matrix/README.md

 choose these here:

 ```
 --led-gpio-mapping=<gpio-mapping>: Name of GPIO mapping used.
-Default "regular"
+Default "regular", for CM "compute-module"
 ```

 This can have values such as
   - `--led-gpio-mapping=regular` The standard mapping of this library, described in the [wiring](./wiring.md) page.
   - `--led-gpio-mapping=adafruit-hat` The Adafruit HAT/Bonnet, that uses this library or
   - `--led-gpio-mapping=adafruit-hat-pwm` Adafruit HAT with the anti-flicker hardware mod [described below](#improving-flicker).
+  - `--led-gpio-mapping=compute-module` Additional 3 parallel chains can be used with the Compute Module.

 Learn more about the mappings in the [wiring documentation](wiring.md#alternative-hardware-mappings).